ed3899/vagrant-base-ubuntu-jammy/README.md

 - If you picked a new tag after the initial setup, run:

 `vagrant provision`

+- If for some reason you lose you ssh connection, run:

+`vagrant reload`

+and try sshing again.

+- If you want to reboot the machine a provision again, run:

+`vagrant reload --provision`

+and try sshing again.

 # Share folders
 On the `Vagrantfile`, make sure you shared the additionals folders you would like to have